-Oftentimes in documentaries about a celebrity there’s an interview with a “childhood friend” or some similarly unknown, unverifiable expert on not only the subject’s backstory but also apparently, somehow his or her later years.
+Oftentimes in documentaries about a celebrity, there’s an interview with a “childhood friend” or some similarly unknown, unverifiable expert on not only the subject’s backstory but also apparently, somehow his or her later years.
 You can see one of those sorts of talking heads in the new 30 for 30 doc The Price of Gold offering commentary on Tonya Harding.
 I’m always curious about the true nature and history of these friendships, as the films rarely stop to tell us.
 In general, in fact, interviewees in docs are too often reduced to a simple caption with their name and briefest of relevance.

 That is not the case with Life Itself, the biographical doc about Roger Ebert directed by Steve James and executive produced by Martin Scorsese and Steve Zaillian.
 There are guys in this film whose exact identity I missed or can’t recall but who are from Ebert’s past and you really know it.
-There are a few old photos of them together, for one thing, but also the way they share stories and speak in details and bare uninhibited commentary regarding the famous film critic, these were his buddies.
+There are a few old photos of them together, for one thing, but also the way they share stories and speak in detail and bare uninhibited commentary regarding the famous film critic, these were his buddies.
 Not just some guys who sorta knew him around the paper or as fellow regulars at the bar.

 These are friends enough to state sincerely but with a laugh, “Yeah, he’s a nice guy, but he’s not that nice.”
 And to speak of Ebert’s terrible taste in women during his early days employed at the Chicago Sun-Times, how when he wasn’t writing or seeing movies he was at the bar with one of these “gold diggers.”
-This is how Life Itself leads into acknowledgment of Ebert’s alcoholism, by being lovingly and brutally honest about who he was before the AA meetings began 35 years ago.
+This is how Life Itself leads into an acknowledgment of Ebert’s alcoholism, by being lovingly and brutally honest about who he was before the AA meetings began 35 years ago.
 The film is a portrait with edges both soft and rough, an endearing tribute but not without recognition that this beloved and prize-winning man of letters was just a man through and true.

 You can see directly how much he liked transparency in the doc, which features scenes that James shot in Ebert’s final months, most of them in the hospital, at a time when none of them knew the film would wind up a posthumous work for its subject.
 Never ashamed of how he looked, Ebert hadn’t shied away from cameras even when his jaw was damaged by cancer and surgery — “not a lovely sight,” he wrote of himself in 2010.
 In the film he goes further, allowing us to watch as a nurse suction-cleans his open throat and feeding tube.
 Not all is brave and candid views of what the disease looks like, though.
 Early on he tells James to shoot himself in the mirror, giving us one of the most fundamental forms of documentary reflexivity.